matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/system-contracts.md

 Some of the system contracts have impact on the account that may not be expected on Ethereum.
 For instance, on Ethereum the only way EOA account could increase its nonce is by sending a transaction.
 Also, sending a transaction could only increase nonce by 1 at a time.
 On zkSync nonces are implemented via the [NonceHolder](#inonceholder) system contract and, if naively implemented, the users could be allowed to increment their nonces by calling this contract.
 That's why the calls to most of the non-view methods of the nonce holder were restricted to be called only with a special `isSystem` flag, so that interactions with important system contracts could be conciously managed by the developer of the account.

 The same applies to the [ContractDeployer](#contractdeployer) system contract.
-This means, that, for instance, you would need to explicitly allow your users to deploy contracts, as it is done in the DefaultAccount's [implementation](https://github.com/matter-labs/v2-testnet-contracts/blob/3f4b6f906c649671022794ecb5cfc1151c278d93/l2/system-contracts/DefaultAccount.sol#L88).
+This means that, for instance, you would need to explicitly allow your users to deploy contracts, as it is done in the DefaultAccount's [implementation](https://github.com/matter-labs/v2-testnet-contracts/blob/3f4b6f906c649671022794ecb5cfc1151c278d93/l2/system-contracts/DefaultAccount.sol#L88).